Saint James Cavalier: Cultural centre

 The work was carried out in collaboration with the restoration expert Michael Ellul.
 With and emphasis that firmly discouraged the use of replica and imitation.
 Hence anything that looks 16th century is 16th century and anything that looks contemporary is contemporary.
 The national heritage organization Fondazzjoni Wirt Artna did protest against the removal of a rare World War Two gas shelter and other historical remains from the British period.

 This theme is particularly obvious on the ground floor.
 In the Music Room, the British-installed ceiling has been removed, and the room restored to its original state.
 The gift shop, on the other hand, is split.
 In other halls partial removal of the ceiling has allowed both periods to be represented in this modern interpretation of a deeply historical building.

 Restoration of the cavalier was complete by the end of summer 2000, and it opened to the public as St James Cavalier, Centre for Creativity on 22 September of that year, with an exhibition entitled Art in Malta Today.
 The cavalier now houses a small theatre, a cinema, music rooms and art galleries.
 Since it was opened it has welcomed over a million visitors.
 In August 2015, the cavalier was re-branded as Spazju Kreattiv (Maltese for Creative Space).
 Its artistic director is Toni Sant.
 Various exhibitions and other cultural events are regularly held there including a yearly festival by the Malta College of Arts, Science and Technology.

 The cavalier is scheduled as a Grade 1 national monument, and it is also listed on the National Inventory of the Cultural Property of the Maltese Islands.

 Architecture

 St James Cavalier is a large casemated artillery platform having a pentagonal plan.
 The structure was not designed with aesthetics in mind, highlighting its purely utilitarian military function.
-Despite the impression of size given by the external aspect of the building, half of the structure was filled with compressed earth and the rest consisted of series of sparse chambers and a ramp by which cannons could reach the roof.
+Despite the impression of size given by the external aspect of the building, half of the structure was filled with compressed earth and the rest consisted of a series of sparse chambers and a ramp by which cannons could reach the roof.

 The cavalier occupies the rear face of St James' Bastion, and it was meant to be able to fire over the bastion's main parapet, without interfering with its fire.
 A number of gunpowder magazines are located to the rear of the structure.